October 6, 2015

 The Prineville Airport will be the site of several noteworthy events this weekend, for pilots and for the general public.
 Three classes will be offered, two for pilots and one for “frequent flyers” who are not themselves pilots; receptions, demonstrations, tours, and a world premiere movie showing will round out the slate of events.

-The Prineville Airport Aviation Education Air-Fair is sponsored by Samson Motors.
+The Prineville Airport Aviation Education Air-Fair is sponsored by Samson Sky.
 This company was founded by Sam Bousfield, the designer and builder of the Switchblade, a three-wheeled vehicle that flies and drives, dubbed “the flying car.”

 When asked why his company is sponsoring this event, Bousfield replied, “I designed the Switchblade Flying Car in order to make aviation more useful and allow people to expand their lifestyle.
 This event totally aligns with that purpose.”